-Michael Tsegaye’s Group and solo exhibitions include: Recent Histories, Contemporary African Photography and Video Art in 2017 at the Walther Collection Museum in Germany, Ankober, Addis Fine Art, Addis Abba (2015-2016), Medecins Sans Frontiers, National Museum Addis Ababa (2011), For a Sustainable World, African Photography Biennal 9th Edition, (2011), Selam Arts Festival, Toronto, Canada (2010), Hotel Dystopia Room #25/55: Al Bastakiya Art Fair, Dubai, UAE (2010) and Aksum Rediscovered: The Reinstallation of the Obelisk, The UNESCO House, Paris, France (2009).
+Tsegaye’s work has been exhibited across the world, in cities such as: Paris, New York, Bamako, Oslo, and London.
+His solo and group exhibitions include: a leading solo show at Toronto’s Scotiabank CONTACT Photography Festival (2019), “Gimme Shelter”, Cleveland Print Room, Cleveland, USA (2019), Recent Histories, Contemporary African Photography and Video Art (2017) at the Walther Collection Museum in Germany, Ankober, Addis Fine Art, Addis Abba (2015-2016), Medecins Sans Frontiers, National Museum Addis Ababa (2011), For a Sustainable World, African Photography Biennal 9th Edition, (2011), Selam Arts Festival, Toronto, Canada (2010), Hotel Dystopia Room #25/55: Al Bastakiya Art Fair, Dubai, UAE (2010) and Aksum Rediscovered: The Reinstallation of the Obelisk, The UNESCO House, Paris, France (2009).